-The Gutenberg Press, one of the most revolutionary inventions in human history rapidly promoted the publication of religious texts—and pornography.
-The technology itself did not determine the future of the printing press, however; it was the people using it who unleashed its power.
+The Gutenberg Press, one of the most revolutionary inventions in human history, rapidly promoted the publication of religious texts—and pornography.
+The technology itself did not determine the future of the printing press, however, it was the people using it who unleashed its power.
 One of its most important offspring was the scientific journal, a venue for reliable, peer-reviewed sharing of information that launched the scientific revolution and ushered in the age of technology.
-Later, a similar ability to disseminate ideas and information across great distances made possible the reshaping of government by the collective efforts of ordinary people and led to one of the most remarkable experiments in human ambition, the U.S. Constitution.
+Later, this ability to disseminate ideas and information across great distances made possible the reshaping of government by the collective efforts of ordinary people.
+This led to one of the most remarkable experiments in human ambition; the U.S. Constitution.
 The Federalist Papers and the works known as the Anti-Federalist papers, published in the New York press during the ratification process, offer striking examples of the importance for citizen engagement in the political process.

-We now live in an era challenged by remarkable advances of digital technology, where social media platforms are connecting billions of individuals across the globe.
+We now live in an era of remarkable advances in digital technology.
 The immediate consequences for democracy and world stability are mind blowing.
 In the past year we have witnessed the impact of “fake news,” a savage new form of populism, a tendency for people to declare themselves experts based on a few Google searches, and the globalization of movements.
-We have seen new technologies challenge the legitimacy of electoral democracy.
-Rising economic inequality and the superior access of elites to digital platforms have further threatened the democratic order.
+These new technologies have created challenges to the legitimacy of electoral democracy.
+Rising economic inequality have further threatened the democratic order.
 Technology companies mining clicks of users are developing increasingly sophisticated algorithms that exploit individual biases for political or economic gain.